-Consider specifying in your contracts that if any anti-LGBT+ legislation is enacted at the state level, you can cancel without penalty.
+Consider specifying in your contracts that if any anti-LGBTQ+ legislation is enacted at the state level, you can cancel without penalty.
 (You might face some pushback, especially for smaller events.
 You’ll have more leverage for large meetings and conferences.)

 8. Anti-Harassment Policy

 Issue a nondiscrimination and anti-harassment policy that must be agreed to upon registering for the event.